-The Turkish Yearbook of International Relations regards publication ethics as essential in the development of scientific body of knowledge.
+The SBF Journal, regards publication ethics as essential in the development of scientific body of knowledge.
 As such this journal is committed to ensure submissions in accordance with academic and ethical standards to prevent publication malpractice by adhering to Principles of Transparency and Best Practice in Scholarly Publishing as defined in scholarly organizations as Committee on Publication Ethics

 (COPE) and the Directory of Open Access Journals

 As the journal is committed to free and open access academic publishing, this journal does not apply articles processing and submission charges.